- Activity level

 Other good dairy choices are milk and buttermilk.
 Yogurt is best when it is fat-free or low-fat.
 Plain yogurt that you stir your own fresh or dried fruit into is better than fruit-flavored yogurts, which can contain added sugars.

 Cream cheese, cream, and butter are not healthy dairy products.

 Refined grains are changed to make them last longer.
 They also have a finer texture.
-This process removes fiber, iron, and many B vitamins.
+This process removes fiber, protein, iron, and many B vitamins.
 Refined grains include white flour, white rice, or de-germed cornmeal.
-Eat fewer foods that often have refined grains, such as flour and pasta.
+Eat fewer foods that often have refined grains, such as white flour and pasta.